 Mr. Kamsickas led IAC since its founding in 2007, which was the result of the combination of Lear Corporation’s Interiors Systems Division and automotive supplier Collins & Aikman.
 Under his leadership, IAC completed 15 strategic acquisitions, expanding around the globe and creating new manufacturing facilities and technical centers in Brazil, China, India, Japan, Malaysia, Mexico, Romania, South Africa, South Korea, and Thailand.
 Over this time, IAC grew from approximately $600 million in sales to nearly $6 billion, while employing more than 32,000 people at more than 100 locations in 22 countries.

 Previously the head of Lear Corporation’s Interior Systems Division, Mr. Kamsickas held a number of leadership roles within that organization, including vice president in its General Motors, Ford, and Chrysler customer divisions and vice president of operations of Lear’s Seating, Electrical, and Interiors divisions.
 He also served in several key positions in the development of Lear’s European operations, including international assignments in Germany, Sweden, and Austria.

-A native of Saginaw, Mich., Mr. Kamsickas earned a bachelor’s degree in business administration from Central Michigan University and a Master of Business Administration degree from Michigan State University.
+Mr. Kamsickas earned a bachelor’s degree in business administration from Central Michigan University and a Master of Business Administration degree from Michigan State University.